Grace Cathedral, San Francisco: Our Lady of the Flowers

 Inspired by the Virgin Mary, this work by the American photographer David LaChapelle celebrates faith and positivity in humanity.
-Mr. LaChapelle grew up during the AIDS epidemic and his early work was deeply influenced by ideas of life, death, and the metaphysical.
+LaChapelle grew up during the AIDS epidemic and his early work was deeply influenced by ideas of life, death, and the metaphysical.
 The model is Haitian-born Guetcha Tondreau.

 Cathedral School for Boys

 In 1957, the Cathedral School for Boys was opened in the cathedral's bell towers.
 It was founded by the then dean, Julian Bartlett, in response to parents seeking an alternative to the other private schools in San Francisco.
 A permanent building was opened in June 1965, forming part of the cathedral close.
 Thanks in part to the presence of the school, the cathedral has one of only a handful of remaining Episcopal men and boys cathedral choirs, the Grace Cathedral Choir of Men and Boys; the 24 boys of the choir attend the Cathedral School for Boys, while the 12 men are a professional ensemble.